addiscent/vagrant-ruby-rails/README.md

 ##### Memory (RAM) Usage

-The amount of memory allocated to the _guest-vbox_ by default is the minimum necessary for compiling Ruby, Gems, and Rails during installation.
+The amount of memory allocated to the _guest-vbox_ during installation is the minimum necessary for compiling Ruby, Gems, and Rails.
 Based on your application needs, after installation you may wish to reduce or increase the amount of memory allocated to your _guest-vbox_.
 If that is the case, after installation of a _guest-vbox_, you can use the _Vagrantfile_ directive _vb.memory_ to change the amount of allocated memory.
 For more information, see the _Vagrantfile_ documentation.

 ##### Storage Usage